javiigf/Synthetic-Datasets-for-3D-Segmentation/README.md

 # 🧬 Synthetic Datasets for 3D Segmentation – Master’s Thesis Project
-This repository contains the scripts developed for the Master’s Thesis *“Integration of Synthetic Data Generation and Deep Learning for 3D Epithelial Segmentation”* by **Javier García Flores**, University of Seville (CABD), under the supervision of **Prof. Luis M. Escudero** and **Dr. Pedro J. Gómez-Gálvez**.
+This repository contains the scripts developed for the Master’s Thesis *“Integration of Synthetic Data Generation and Deep Learning for 3D Epithelial Segmentation”* by **Javier García Flores**, University of Seville (IBiS), under the supervision of **Prof. Luis M. Escudero** and **Dr. Pedro J. Gómez-Gálvez**.

 The project focuses on the automatic generation and evaluation of synthetic 3D epithelial datasets using Voronoi-based modeling and deep learning segmentation pipelines.